cubewise-code/tm1py/README.rst

 Features
 =======================
-TM1py offers handy features to interact with TM1 from python.
+TM1py offers handy features to interact with TM1 from Python.
 Such as,

 - Retrieve content from view (in concise JSON structure)